 CO Statement CO1 Appraise the sociological knowledge and skills that will enable them to think critically and imaginatively about society and social issues.
-CO2 Analyze the social, economic and political aspects of rural society.
-CO3 Define and demonstrate democratic decentralization of power and importance of Panchayati Raj Institution in bringing about changes in rural society.
+CO2 Analyze the Social, Economic and Political aspects of rural society.
+CO3 Define and demonstrate democratic decentralization of power and importance of Panchayati Raj.
 CO4 Examine the changes that are taking place in rural society with reference to agrarian reforms and rural development programmes.
 CO5 Differentiate the contributions of Indian Sociologists in the development of sociological thought.

+Social Change

-Social Change Social Change: Meaning, Definition and Nature Types of Social Change
+Social Change: Meaning, Definition and Nature

+Types of Social Change